 - Number of days for an inspection period

-- State or US territory where the aircraft is being sold
+- US state or territory where the transaction is happening

 The buyer must send the following documents to the FAA for registration: